Lagosa/consumption_scheduler/README.md

 ## Technical details

 In addressing the objectives, I utilized the strengths of meta-heuristic algorithms for solving multi-objective problems.
-For the first objective, I used the Harris Hawks Optimization (HHO) algorithm (inspired from the haunting behaviour of hawks) to schedule the use of appliances in each apartment.
+For the first objective, I used the Harris Hawks Optimization (HHO) algorithm (inspired by the haunting behavior of hawks) to schedule the use of appliances in each apartment.
 The aim here is to create a schedule that closely matches a given target consumption curve while accommodating tenants' preferred usage times.
 To evaluate how well the schedule approximates the target curve, I employed a weighted average based on the Euclidean distance evaluation function and the Pearson correlation coefficient.
 For assessing tenant comfort, I developed an evaluation function similar to the Predicted Mean Vote (PMV), commonly used for evaluating thermal sensation.
 For the second objective, I designed a bi-level optimization method.
 After preprocessing, the dataset is passed to the upper level using a Genetic Algorithm (GA) (inspired by the process of natural evolution and selection), which selects a subset of apartments that need to adjust their consumption patterns.
 These selected apartments are then handled in the lower level using the previously mentioned HHO algorithm, see [optimization_process]

 ![alt text][optimization_process]